How to Stand Up For What’s Right, Even When It Feels Intimidating

 Getty Images/iStockphoto

 When you feel outnumbered or the opposition is more than a little terrifying, you might be tempted to just keep quiet and go along with things, even when you know they’re wrong.
-Here’s how to gather the courage to find and use your voice.
+It is a lonely feeling to stand there with a knot in your stomach while everyone else nods along to something you know is rubbish.
+Finding the guts to actually open your mouth takes more than just being right; it takes a specific kind of mental preparation to handle the fallout that often follows.

-1. Know that it’s okay to feel nervous or scared; it’s a natural human response.
+1. Know that it’s okay to feel nervous or scared.

 Getty Images/iStockphoto

 Don’t beat yourself up if you feel butterflies in your stomach or your heart pounding in your chest.
-It’s completely normal to feel intimidated when facing a challenging situation.
+It’s completely normal to feel intimidated when facing a challenging situation or a room full of people who disagree with you.
+Those physical signs aren’t a reason to stop; they’re just your body’s way of acknowledging that the stakes are high.
 Acknowledge those feelings, but don’t let them paralyse you.
+Once you accept that being scared is part of the process, it loses a lot of its power over your actions.

-2. It is important to remind yourself why you’re speaking up in the first place.
+2. Remind yourself why you’re speaking up in the first place.

 Getty Images

-Connect with your values and the reasons why this issue matters to you.
-What’s at stake?
-Who might be affected if you stay silent?
-Reminding yourself of the bigger picture can give you the strength and motivation to overcome your fears and speak your truth.
+Connect with your values and the reasons why this specific issue matters to you.
+Think about what is at stake and who might be affected if you stay silent.
+When you focus on the person or the cause you’re trying to protect, your own fear starts to feel a lot smaller.
+Reminding yourself of the bigger picture can give you the strength and motivation to overcome your hesitation and speak your truth.
+It turns the moment into a responsibility rather than just an optional choice.

 3. Gather your facts and be prepared to articulate your position clearly and calmly.